 - If property becomes ineligible or is removed from the PUV program, deferred taxes will become due and payable

-- Basically it’s paying the taxes on the difference of what you should have been paying if property was not in the PUV program for three years back plus interest
+- Put simply, it's paying the taxes on the difference of what should have been paid if property was not in the PUV program for three years back,, plus interest